blackducksoftware/detect_rescan/README.md

 It does not represent any extension of licensed functionality of Synopsys software itself and is provided as-is, without warranty or liability.

 Minor fix in v1.12b to support server versions 2020.12 onwards BOM completion API change.
+Other changes in v1.13a-g

 # OVERVIEW